openebs/website/docs/versioned_docs/version-2.11.0/concepts/localpv.md

 keywords:
   - Local PV
   - OpenEBS Local PV
-description: This document provides you with a brief explanation of OpenEBS Local PV, Quick Start Guides, and when to use OpenEBS Local PV and when not to use OpenEBS Local PV and it's limitations.
+description: This document provides you with a brief explanation of OpenEBS Local PV, quick start guides, and when to use OpenEBS Local PV, and when not to use OpenEBS Local PV and its limitations.
 ---

 ## Overview